Create a project space

 - Change the Space key to 'MARS' – this step isn't absolutely necessary, but it helps people if they're navigating to this space by name.
 The space key forms part of the URL, so making it a word or name makes it much easier to associate with your project.

 You now have a space set up for the Mars colonization project.
 Because everyone at Teams in Space HQ needs access to the information in this space, you don't need to do anything with the space's default permissions.
 It's visible to everyone in your organization, but not to the general public.

-Every space has a default homepage, also called the overview, which you can customize to suit your needs.
-Add the following image and text to your space's homepage to get things started.
-Just click the edit pencil (or press E on your keyboard) to edit the homepage, and copy and paste the text.
+Every space has a default home page, which you can customize to suit your needs.
+Add the following image and text to your space's home page to get things started.
+Just click Edit (or press E on your keyboard) to edit the home page, and copy and paste the text.
 For the image it's best to drag it to your desktop and save it there, then drag it into your page.
 That'll make sure the image is attached directly to the page.

-Hit Publish when you're happy with the homepage.
+Hit Save when you're happy with the home page.

 A human mission to Mars has been the subject of science fiction, engineering, and scientific proposals throughout the 20th century and into the 21st century.
 The plans comprise proposals to land on Mars, eventually settling on and terraforming the planet, while exploiting its moons, Phobos and Deimos.

 Exploration of Mars has been a goal of national space programs for decades.
 Preliminary work for missions that would involve human explorers has been undertaken since the 1950s, with planned missions typically being cited as taking place 10 to 30 years in the future when they are drafted.
 The list of manned Mars mission plans in the 20th century shows the various mission proposals that have been put forth by multiple organizations and space agencies in this field of space exploration.